 CDL Skills Testing and Job Readiness includes final preparation for the PENNDOT CDL Class A license test.
 Students finish pretrip, backing, off road, and on road skills, then culminate with taking the Class A test.
 Students test on Class A equipment.
 Students finish their time in the CDL A Program rounding out skills that need further enhancement and by preparing for post program employment.
 Activities include meeting with or contacting transportation employers, applying through company application portals, and communicating with appropriate employer organizations.
-(26 Lecture Hours - 96 Lab Hours)
+(Lecture 26 hours-96 Lab Hrs.)

-CDE-250 - EXTERNSHIP
+CDE-250, Externship

-Entering the Externship component of the CDL A 600 Program, students are placed with an appropriate externship partner to culminate the remaining 200 hours of their training at CPI.
+Entering the Externship component of the CDL A 600 program, students will be placed with an appropriate externship partner to culminate the remaining 200 hours of their training at CPI.
 Students may self-place or they will be placed with a company externship.
 While on their externship, CPI students will get hands-on driving experience with a company.
 This experience can be listed on future job applications.
 The student will experience the transportation industry and workplace and will have an opportunity to see if they are a "fit" for employment with their extern partner host.
-CPI maintains contact with both the externship student and the externship employer to assist with any training issues not yet fully developed by the student.
-Students receive transcript grades from their externship employer.
+CPI maintains contact with the extern both the student and the extern employer to assist with any training issues not yet fully developed by the student.
+Students receive a transcripted grade from their extern employer.
 (200 Externship Hours)